raymondbernard/eqlabs/README.md

 This site is deployed on GitHub Pages at: https://raymondbernard.github.io/EQLabs.ai/

-### Custom Domain Setup
+### Custom Domain (optional)

-To use the custom domain `eqlabs.ai`:

-1. Add a `CNAME` file with your domain
-2. Configure DNS records at your domain registrar:
-   - Add an A record pointing to GitHub Pages IPs:
-     - 185.199.108.153
-     - 185.199.109.153
-     - 185.199.110.153
-     - 185.199.111.153
-   - Or add a CNAME record for `www` pointing to `raymondbernard.github.io`
-3. Enable HTTPS in repository settings → Pages
+If you later want a custom domain, re-add a `CNAME` and configure DNS.
+For now, this site uses the default GitHub Pages URL.

 ## Local Development